Beginner's Guide To A/B Testing

 A/B testing can get complicated, time-consuming, and expensive.
 But it doesn’t have to be.
 You can give your development team simple tools like website heatmaps or comprehensive testing applications like Taplytics to make the A/B testing process faster and easier to understand.

-In fact here at Taplytics, we’ve taught hundreds of companies how to create experiments to understand and grow their user base.
+At Taplytics, we’ve taught hundreds of companies how to create experiments to understand and grow their user base.
 Our customer success team helps you identify the levers in your product to grow your user base, drive conversions, retain users, and empower you to make data-informed decisions.

-So if you’re excited to get a jumpstart on A/B testing, Taplytics can have you running your first experiment within 30-days.
+So, if you’re excited to get a jumpstart on A/B testing, Taplytics can have you running your first experiment within 30 days.

 Ready, Set, Test!

 Harness all these possibilities so that you can reach your full potential.
-Here are 5 ideas to get you started.

 Remember: